 WHAT IS SERSA’S ROLE?

-Since 2013, SERSA have been working to educate the community, locals and visitors about the crisis facing our beach nesting birds.
-Funded through NRM South via the Australian Government’s National Landcare Programme, SERSA works with schools, community groups, visitors, locals and interest groups to promote the message that beach users stick to wet sand, keep dogs on a leash, and to keep a respectful distance from shorebirds.
-SERSA’s aim is to ensure that beach nesting shorebirds are able to recruit and maintain populations through successful breeding.
+From 2013, SERSA worked to educate the community, locals and visitors about the crisis facing our beach nesting birds.
+Funded through NRM South via the Australian Government’s National Landcare Programme, SERSA worked with schools, community groups, visitors, locals and interest groups to promote the message that beach users stick to wet sand, keep dogs on a leash, and to keep a respectful distance from shorebirds.
+SERSA’s aim has been to ensure that beach nesting shorebirds are able to recruit and maintain populations through successful breeding.

-BirdLife Tasmania are an essential contributor to this work, having accumulated years of beach survey data that informs and assists SERSA in targeting priority areas and providing vital information about the status of beach-nesting bird populations across various Tasmanian beaches.
+BirdLife Tasmania have been an essential contributor to this work, having accumulated years of beach survey data that informed and assisted SERSA in targeting priority areas and providing vital information about the status of beach-nesting bird populations across various Tasmanian beaches.
 In 2015, SERSA won the Tasmanian Landcare Government Partnerships award in recognition of its efforts.